datnguyennnx/llm-app-boilerplate/README.md

 The LLM Application Boilerplate follows a microservices architecture consisting of the following main components:

 1. Remix.js Frontend: Handles the user interface and client-side logic.
-2. FastAPI Backend: Manages API requests, WebSocket connections, and integrates with the LLM service.
+2. FastAPI Backend: Manages API requests, SSE connections, and integrates with the LLM service.
 3. NGINX Reverse Proxy: Routes traffic to the appropriate service and handles SSL termination.

 The data flow in this system is as follows: